 To retrieve historical information, ECE gets data from audited objects.
 By default, auditing in BRM is turned off for most objects.
 After you install the account synchronization components, you must run the object_auditing.pl script to turn on auditing for the objects and fields that ECE needs data about.
-See "object auditing.pl" in BRM System Administrator's Guide.
+See "object_auditing" in BRM Installation Guide.